vizzuhq/ipyvizzu-story/docs/tutorial/index.md

     `vizzu` calls are evaluated by the browser.
 Therefore if a blank space appears where the chart should be, check the console log of your browser.
     `vizzu-story` and `vizzu` reports its errors there.
-If you get a `vizzu-story` or `vizzu` related error in your browser console, please clean your browser cache, because an older version of these could be stored in your browser.
+If you get a `vizzu-story` or `vizzu` error in your browser console that is not straightforward to understand, please clean your browser cache first, because it might be caused by an older version being stored in your browser.